peanutbother/docker-makemkv/DOCKERHUB.md

 Browse to `http://your-host-ip:5800` to access the MakeMKV GUI.
 Files from the host appear under the `/storage` folder in the container.

+## About this fork

+This fork is an attempt to provide a multi-arch docker image for Docker using docker's buildx plugin.
+Credit for original work goes to [@jlesage](https://github.com/jlesage).

 ## Documentation

-Full documentation is available at https://github.com/jlesage/docker-makemkv.
+Full documentation is available at https://github.com/peanutbother/docker-makemkv.

 ## Support or Contact